stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 wheel.enable(event -> controller.zoom(event.y()));
 ```

-Moving the mouse should rotate the camera about the scene and the mouse-wheel is used to zoom in or out.
+Moving the mouse should rotate the camera about the scene and the mouse-wheel is used to zoom.

 Sweet.